 Marijuana is a green, brown, or gray mixture of dried, shredded leaves, stems, seeds, and flowers of the hemp plant (Cannabis sativa).
 Cannabis is a term that refers to marijuana and other drugs made from the same plant.
 Strong forms of cannabis include sinsemilla (sin-seh-me-yah), hashish (“hash” for short), and hash oil.
 There are many different slang terms for marijuana and, as with other drugs, they change quickly and vary from region to region.
-But no matter its form or label, all cannabis preparations are mind-altering (psychoactive) because they all contain THC (delta-9-tetrahydrocannabinol).
+But no matter its form or label, all cannabis preparations contain the mind-altering (psychoactive) chemical THC (delta-9-tetrahydrocannabinol).
 They also contain more than 400 other chemicals.

-Most users roll loose marijuana into a cigarette (called a joint or a nail) or smoke it in a pipe or a water pipe, sometimes referred to as a bong.
+Most users roll loose marijuana into a cigarette (called a joint) or smoke it in a pipe or a water pipe, sometimes referred to as a bong.
 Some users mix marijuana into foods, or use it to brew a tea.
 Another method is to slice open a cigar and replace the tobacco with marijuana, creating what is known as a blunt.
 Marijuana cigarettes or blunts sometimes are dipped in PCP or mixed with other substances, including crack cocaine.

 Before the 1960s, many Americans had never heard of marijuana, but today it is the most often used illegal drug in the United States.
-According to a 2009 national survey, more than 104 million Americans over the age of 12 had tried marijuana at least once, and almost 17 million had used the drug in the month before the survey.
+According to a 2012 national survey, more than 111 million Americans over the age of 12 had tried marijuana at least once, and nearly 19 million had used the drug in the month before the survey.

 Researchers have found that the use of marijuana and other drugs usually peaks in the late teens and early twenties, and then declines in later years.
 Therefore, marijuana use among young people remains a natural concern for parents and the focus of continuing research, particularly regarding its impact on brain development, which continues into a person’s early twenties.